Hello! You’ve found our easy-to-follow and fun ten-step drawing tutorial on how to draw a diamond!

 Good job!
 You’ve finished drawing the precious gem.

 We hope you had fun following this tutorial and learned some things about diamonds.
-If you liked this art project, comment on some more ideas of similar ones you’d like to see on our site!
+You might like the star tutorial if you enjoyed this one!
+If you had fun on this art project, comment on some more ideas of similar ones you’d like to see on our site!

 Show your pretty gem to family and friends, and share this drawing tutorial with them if you think they would enjoy it too!

 Thanks for drawing with us—browse our site for some more projects like this one!
 See you next time.